 December 2nd

 This day commemorates the anniversary of our first federal special education law.
-The Individuals with Disabilities Education Act (IDEA) was signed by President Ford on December 2, 1975.
-IDEA made public education accessible to all children with disabilities across the United States and ensured that they receive a free appropriate public education (FAPE) and related services through age 21.
+The Individuals with Disabilities Education Act - IDEA, was signed by President Ford on December 2, 1975.
+IDEA made public education accessible to all children with disabilities across the United States and ensured that they receive a free appropriate public education - FAPE, and related services through age 21.
 This law was a critical and necessary step to make education and resources accessible for all children.
+Children of all ages and stages with different types of disabilities benefit from this law, from those with learning delays to intellectual and / or physical disabilities.

 Books for kids: